The Collision between Covid-19 and the Girls Varsity Basketball Team

 A: I anticipate Brentwood students to do what Brentwood students have always done…answer the bell and come back better than ever.
 Brentwood is a very resilient community full of prideful people.
 I expect nothing but the best moving forward.

 Through the aftereffects of the pandemic, the Girls Varsity Basketball team has continued to stay motivated thanks to Coach Greene and Junior Captains Nicole Calderon and Zatiannah Townsend.
-Not being able to do what you love can be challenge but staying positive is the key to being successful.
+Not being able to do what you love can be a challenge but staying positive is the key to being successful.